gv4psanche/bitsnbytes-sales-performance-review/README.md

 ### Assumptions  <img src="images/icon_assumptions_small.png" alt="icon assumptions" width="30px" />
 * **Backdated Analysis** - This analysis reporting assumes that the present year is 2023 and the data for review is from the prior 4 years of 2019-2022.
+* **Rough Data** - The dataset is assumed to have been pulled together from older system app sources which explains the "not so clean" state.
 * **Missing Returns/Refund Data** - The hypothetical cause for the missing returns data for the period Q1-Q3 2023 was due to a major systems issue that resulted in the non-capture of returns transactions.

 [Back to Sales Performance Review](#sales-performance-review)